xlwings is now on xltrail!

 xltrail also shows changes in worksheets/cells: this screenshot shows the Fibonacci example:

 Curious?
-Try out our demo instance:
+Try out our free cloud: